-States and school districts are facing significant challenges in attracting and retaining Early Childhood Educators, K-12 Teachers, and school staff such as bus drivers, paraprofessionals, nurses, and mental health professionals.
-Registered Apprenticeship is an industry-driven training model that can provide a critical talent pipeline for the education system.
-In 2024, there were nearly 13,000 registered apprentices served in the education industry, which is a significant increase over the last 5 years.
+States and school districts are facing significant challenges in attracting and retaining skilled employees in education-related career clusters, such as Early Childhood Development; Teacher, Training, and Facilitation, including K-12 teachers; Education Administration and Leadership, including school principals; Learner Support and Community Engagement, including paraprofessionals.
+Registered Apprenticeship is an industry-driven training model that can provide a critical talent pipeline for the education system by streamlining and combining on-the-job (or in classroom) learning with the related academic instruction.

 High-Demand Apprenticeship Occupations